 The stronghold of McDonald's, Pizza Hut, Burger King, and other giants of the '80s made the competition stiff.
 And some fan favorites—like Burger Chef, G.D.
 Ritzy's, and Howard Johnson's—fell by the wayside.

 We won't fault you for getting misty-eyed over these failed fast-food chain restaurants from the 1980s.
-And for more fun trivia, sign up for our newsletter to get daily recipes and food news in your inbox!
+And for another trip down memory lane, check out these 15 Classic American Desserts That Deserve a Comeback.

 At its pinnacle in the 1970s, Burger Chef had 1,200 locations and was a thriving competitor of McDonald's.
 And for kids, in particular, Burger Chef was the top choice: It was the first fast-food chain to include toys with its kids' meals.
 The Fun Meal, as they called it, launched in the early '70s and also included stories about Burger Chef lore, including the chain's mascot Jeff, the Burgerini (a magician), Count Fangburger (a vampire), Burgerilla (a gorilla), and Cackleburger (a witch).